Public Health Funerals

 This organisation was set up in 2014 to ensure that all those who serve or have served in the Armed Forces and Merchant Navy have full access to a specialist network in their time of need.
 It is also available to families of veterans.
 This includes access to affordable funerals and a free advice and information helpline.

-More information, including contact details, is available at this link.
+For more information, including contact details, Click here> link.

 Public Health Act 1984